temporalio/documentation/docs-src/cloud/tcld/user/delete.md

 ### `--user-email`

-Specify the user to be deleted by email.
+Specify the email address of the user to delete.

 **Example**